saxenavaibhav/AWS-SAA-C02-Course/README.md

 It is cloud formations job to keep the logical and physical resources in sync.

 A template can be updated and then used to update the same stack.
+If you delete a stack its logical resources are deleted and it causes Cloudformation to delete all associated physical resources.

+YOu can store templates in Source code repositories, get approval etc. before deployments.

 ### CloudWatch Basics

 Collects and manages operational data on your behalf.

 Three products in one:

 Cloudwatch manages collection of metrics, monitoring the metrics and performing actions based on metrics.

-- Metrics:  This is data relating to AWS products, apps or on-prem solutions (e.g. CPU utilization of EC2, visitors/second etc.).
+- Metrics:  This is data relating to AWS products, apps or on-prem solutions (e.g. CPU utilization of EC2, disk spaace usage, visitors/second etc.).
 It gathers some metrics natively. e.g CPU utilization etc. for EC2 is done by default.
 SOmetimes metric collection is done by installing a Cloudwatch agent.
 For capturing metrics outside of AWS, other Cloud environments, or withing on-premises environments you need to install Cloudwatch Agent.
-Monitoring certain things inside products which aren't exposed to AWS needs the Agent. e.g. which process are running in an EC2 instances.
+Monitoring certain things inside products which aren't exposed to AWS needs the Agent installed. e.g. which process are running in an EC2 instances.
 - Logs: Allows collection, monitoring and actions based on logging dtaa. e.g windows event logs, server logs, firewall logs.
 For on-premises or for anything not directly exposed to AWS, you need to install Cloudwatch agent.
 - Events: Features
   - If an AWS service does something (EC2 teminated, stopeed etc), CW events can perform another action
   - Generate an event to do something at a certain time of day or time of week.

 ![Optional Text](./images/cloudwatch.png)

+Since Cloudwatch manages a lot of things, we need a way to keep things separate.
+Here are those ways:

 #### Namespace